nearform/reviewbot/README.md

 This will create a new Docker container with the name `pubsub-emulator`, maps the Pub/Sub emulator port 8085 to the local port 8085, and starts the Pub/Sub emulator with the `--host-port=0.0.0.0:8085` option to allow incoming connections from outside the container.

-Next, ensure that the `PUBSUB_EMULATOR_HOST` env variable is pointing to the local Pub/Sub emulator.
+Next, ensure that the `PUBSUB_HOST` env variable is pointing to the local Pub/Sub emulator.
 See `.env.example`.